polar-app/polar-app/docs/SHARING.md

 2. Write the hook on the backend to pass the request through with the proper lookup mechanism.
 3. Make sure the sharing data structure is serialize properly.

+# Topic / Group strategy

+For now do not implement topics.
+It's going to be far more complicated.
+We just need to get basic sharing to work.

+The owner of the group controls the membership and then we do a get() on the group membership for permissions within firebase security rules.